-Let's now consider another stick game, where in state k, it is allowed to remove any number x of sticks such that x is smaller than x and divides x.
+Let us now consider another stick game, where in each state k, it is allowed to remove any number x of sticks such that x is smaller than k and divides k.
 For example, in state 8 we may remove 1, 2 or 4 sticks, but in state 7 the only allowed move is to remove 1 stick.

-The following picture shows the states 1...9 of the game as a state graph, where nodes are states and edges are moves between them:
+The following picture shows the states 1...9 of the game as a state graph, whose nodes are the states and edges are the moves between them: